ghowland/Loki-and-Rhymerosaurus-Journey-To-Axberath/README.md

 Now...what else can you do?

-**Rhymerosaurus:** I point at my shadow and whisper "stealth mode, activate", and i phase out of sight and sound.
-Only my smell remains.
+**Rhymerosaurus:** I pick up a rotten apple laying on the floor and eat it.
+I say, I can eat rotten food, and not get sick.

 **Loki:** What a truly remarkable feat!
 This will allow you to collect the waste in the streets that mortals leave behind!
 Well done!
 Well done, indeed!

 Do you have any other hidden talents?

-**Rhymerosaurus:** I pick up a rotten apple laying on the floor and eat it.
-I say, I can eat rotten food, and not get sick.
+**Rhymerosaurus:** I feel like I know I have an ability...
+I can always win at rock, paper, scissors.

 **Loki:** he nods